 |One Thousand (103)||pi_dec_1k.txt||pi_hex_1k.txt|

 Interested in all 22.4 trillion digits?

 Providing all 22.4 trillion digits of my world record computation online is currently not feasible.
 Transferring almost 9 TB of data over a 10 Mbit/s connection would take several months.
-The best way of distribution is to copy them on one or several disks and ship them per mail.
-If you’re interested to obtain all digits at the costs of the required disks, please send me a short notice.
+One way of distribution is to copy them on one or several disks and ship them per mail.
+If you’re interested to obtain all digits of pi at the costs of the required disks, please send me a short notice.